 - 6) Using a straight edge, make certain that the motor pulley and V-belts are aligned straight. - 7) Tighten and secure bolts from motor to motor base. - 8) Reestablish electrical power to the dryer. - e.
-Fan (impellor) Shaft Replacement
+Fan (Impellor) Shaft Replacement

-The procedure to replace the Fan Shaft is the same procedure used to replace the Pillow Block Bearing with Shroud (refer to page 62 and page 63).
+The procedure to replace the fan shaft is the same procedure used to replace the pillow block bearing with shroud (refer to page 63 and page 64).

-- 3. Blower (squirrel cage fan) Electrical Components - a.
-Blower (squirrel cage fan) Controls and Overloads - 1) Thermal Magnetic Starter (TMS)
+- 3. Blower (Squirrel Cage Fan) Electrical Components - a.
+Blower (Squirrel Cage Fan) Controls and Overloads - 1) Thermal Magnetic Starter (T.M.S.)

-The thermal magnetic starter is used as a safety device to protect the motor from starting in a locked rotor condition.
+The T.M.S. is used as a safety device to protect the motor from starting in a locked rotor condition.
 The overload has a dial setting on the face of the device.
 To set the overload, refer to your specific electrical diagrams.
 The overload is specifically designed for motor applications.
 It has a current curve built into it so the initial high current draw by the motor will not trip the overload.
-On the face of the overload, there are two (2) push buttons - "START" (Black or Tan - 1) and "STOP" (Red - 0) - the overload has to be in the "START" mode for the motor to run.
+On the face of the overload, there are two (2) push buttons - "START" (black or tan - 1) and "STOP" (red - 0)-the overload has to be in the "START" mode for the motor to run.

-- a) Thermal Magnetic Starter (TMS) Replacement - (1) Discontinue electrical power to the dryer. - (2) Mark L1, L2, L3, and T1, T2, T3 on the wires to the TMS for correct replacement. - (3) Set the amp rating on the TMS according to the manufacturer's electrical schematic on the new thermal magnetic starter. - (4) To remove the thermal magnetic starter, pull the tab on the bottom and lift upward. - (5) To install new thermal magnetic starter, reverse above procedure (Step #4 thru Step #2). - (6) Reestablish electrical power to the dryer.
+- a) Thermal Magnetic Starter (T.M.S.)
+Replacement - (1) Discontinue electrical power to the dryer. - (2) Mark L1, L2, L3, and T1, T2, T3 on the wires to the T.M.S. for correct replacement. - (3) Set the amp rating on the T.M.S. according to the manufacturer's electrical schematic on the new thermal magnetic starter. - (4) To remove the T.M.S., pull the tab on the bottom and lift upward. - (5) To install the new T.M.S., reverse above procedure (Step #4 thru Step #2). - (6) Reestablish electrical power to the dryer.